Understanding Itching Shoulder: Causes, Symptoms, and Treatment Options

 What is notalgia paresthetica and how is it related to nerve irritation?

-Notalgia paresthetica is a neurological condition that leads to constant itching and unusual sensations in the upper back area, predominantly close to the shoulder blades.
+Notalgia paresthetica is a neurological condition causing constant itching and unusual sensations in the upper back, often near the shoulder blades, due to nerve irritation.

 What are the common causes of an itchy shoulder?